stalkeruwu/Stalker9651/README.md

 - Computer Science Student
-- Currently learning: C#, MySQL, HTML, CSS, MySQL
+- Currently learning: C#, MySQL, HTML, CSS, Javascript
 <!--
 **Stalker9651/Stalker9651** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.